Table of Contents:

 This approach gives us the opportunity to leverage motivation at three key points:

-- When a decision is made to engage in a learning experience, e.g., purchasing a course, participation in a conference, or devoting time for self-study.
+- When a decision is made to engage in a learning experience, e.g., purchasing a course, participating in a conference, or devoting time for self-study.
 The individual employee is motivated as they exercise their independence to choose to learn, decide what to learn, and how to learn.

 - During the learning experience itself.
 Enabling learners to socialize their learning experience with others during the process creates an internal motive that can deepen their level of emotional, cognitive, and behavioral engagement.

 - Application of learning on the job.
 When a learner collaborates with their manager or supervisor on how, when and how well what has been learned is applied on the job, creates an internal motive to succeed.